 Hylonome is a relatively small asteroid with an orbit between Jupiter and Neptune.
 NASA JPL has not classified Hylonome as potentially hazardous because its orbit does not bring it close to Earth.

 Hylonome's orbit is 17.98 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.